 How Can We Identify If the Video Is Lagging

 Playback lag is a choppy and rough playback experience that users can see when previewing the edited project video.
 This error may cause video and audio components to desync throughout the play-out.
 You can quickly determine this error because, during playback, the video is not playing smoothly.
 You can also see that the playhead in the timeline-editing panel makes a small jump or skips a specific part instead of gliding smoothly.
 Furthermore, there's another way to identify the Premiere Pro preview lag issue.
-You can activate the "show dropped frame rate indicator" of this video editor for vlogs to monitor your frame rate.
+You can activate the "show dropped frame rate indicator" of this video editor to monitor your frame rate.
 This feature will turn yellow when frames drop during playback.